sithmel/occamsrazor.js/README.rst

 occamsrazor.validator().match
 -----------------------------

-Add a check using a
+Add a check to the validator, it uses a special syntax (used by default by .add).

 Syntax::